-The Bachelor of Science degree in Computer Information Systems (CIS) prepares the student for a career using information technology and the computer as tools to solve business problems and to provide organizations with strategic advantages in business operation.
-Graduates of the CIS program will have a firm foundation in business and technology and an understanding of the way technology helps accomplish applicable goals and objectives.
-The CIS major prepares students for possible careers as technical support specialists, computer operators, database administrators, database programmers, system analysts, software engineers, web programmers, network administrators, and multimedia specialists.
+The Bachelor of Science degree in Information Systems (IS) prepares the student for a career using information technology and the computer as tools to solve business problems and to provide organizations with strategic advantages in business operation.

+Graduates of the IS program will have a firm foundation in business and technology and an understanding of the way technology helps accomplish applicable goals and objectives.

+The IS major prepares students for possible careers as technical support specialists, computer operators, database administrators, database programmers, system analysts, software engineers, web programmers, network administrators, and multimedia specialists.

-The mission of the CIS program is to produce graduates who demonstrate technical proficiency and those essential business skills necessary to successfully perform in various information technology environments.
+The mission of the IS program is to produce graduates who demonstrate technical proficiency and those essential business skills necessary to successfully perform in various information systems environments.